On0n0k1/crispy_octo_fractals/README.md

 	cargo build

 This takes a while to download and install all dependencies.
-There will be a lot of "dead code" warnings as well.
+There will be a few "dead code" warnings as well.

 Run the project with: